mcaiazzo13/Algorithm_and_DataStructure/README.md

 # Algorithm_and_DataStructure

 University project from Algorithm and data structures's exam.
+The main goal of this exam is to show how i learned data structures and problem solving.

 # 1
 Suppose you have to memorize rows which are stored in this format : key1:key2:data.